tomrishworth/static-site/README.md

 * `gulp` to compile scss, js, & mustache templates
 * `gulp serve` to watch & compile scss, js, & mustache templates, and run browserSync

+## Directory Structure

+Working files are in the `src` directory and are compiled into the `build` directory.

 ## Handlebars templates

 Handlebars templates in the `templates/views` folder will be compiled with Gulp into separate html files in the `build` folder.